binfalse/binfalse.de/_posts/2011-08-10-they-are-following-you.md

 There is no protection, power off all your electronics and go back to the stone age!
 (Or get <a href="http://en.wikipedia.org/wiki/Amish">amish</a>)
 Ok, that's hard and somewhat impossible these days.
 But there are some possibilities to minimize the tracking.

 For example some Firefox extensions like <a href="http://noscript.net/">NoScript</a> prevent your browser loading scripts from foreign servers (see Google-Analytics).
 But you'll also load these buttons and iframes, because this is simple HTML.
 Here you need another extension like <a href="http://adblockplus.org/en/">AdBlockPlus</a>.
 This allows you to define rules for blocking specific content, e.g. everything that comes from facebook.
 But keep in mind that these companies own different domains, like <em>facebook.com</em>, <em>facebook.net</em> or <em>fbcdn.net</em>.
 And even if you think you got all of them, there are a lot more.
 There is also a filter list for social media stuff available at <a href="http://chromeadblock.org/extensions/block-facebook-tracking/">Chrome Adblock</a> (yes, comes from Google, but does its job...).
 If you are not running Firefox or you don't want to install a bunch of plugins, you can also send these request to <a href="http://en.wikipedia.org/wiki/Nirvana">nirvana</a>.
-For example unix-guys might add lines like this to your  `/etc/hosts` :
+For example unix-guys might add lines like this to their  `/etc/hosts` :